x0rzavi/whatsapp-spammer/README.md

 ### Credits :
 - [Whatsapp Web JS](https://github.com/pedroslopez/whatsapp-web.js/ "Whatsapp Web JS") - This project is fully dependent on this library
-- [Whatsbot](https://github.com/TheWhatsBot/WhatsBot/ "Whatsbot") - This project has referenced the repo for configuring Heroku and keep alive mechanism.<br>
+- [Whatsbot](https://github.com/TheWhatsBot/WhatsBot/ "Whatsbot") - This project has referenced the repo for configuring Heroku and the keep alive mechanism.<br>

 ### License & Copyright :
 - This Project is [Apache-2.0](https://github.com/TheWhatsBot/WhatsBot/blob/main/LICENSE) Licensed